This article is updated to incorporate IRS guidance from Notice 2021-26.

 While on its face, the tax law change that ARPA made to dependent care assistance programs seems straightforward, it is not.
-Employers should be very cautious about increasing the contribution limit on their dependent care FSAs, especially those with non-calendar (that is, fiscal) year plans.
+Employers should be cautious about increasing the contribution limit on their dependent care FSAs, especially those with non-calendar (that is, fiscal) year plans.

 What's the 30,000-foot overview?

-ARPA added a special rule to Code Section 129 that increases the maximum amount that can be excluded from an individual's income on account of employer-provided dependent care assistance for dependent care services provided in calendar year 2021 to $10,500; it then resets in 2022 back to $5,000.
+ARPA added a special rule to Code Section 129 that increases the maximum amount that can be excluded from an individual's income on account of employer-provided dependent care assistance for services provided in calendar year 2021 to $10,500; it then resets in 2022 back to $5,000.
 ARPA did not increase the maximum permissible dependent care FSA contribution amount for 2021.
 (There is no such rule to begin with.)
-ARPA also did not increase the amount of reimbursements that can be made from a dependent care FSA in 2021 or 2022 (but IRS guidance did change how the income exclusion applies to dependent care FSA claims paid from grace period or carryover balances).
+And ARPA also did not increase the amount of reimbursements that can be made from a dependent care FSA in 2021 or 2022 (but IRS guidance did change how the income exclusion applies to dependent care FSA claims paid from grace period or carryover balances).

-Is the dependent care tax change limited to dependent care FSAs?
+Is the dependent care tax change made by ARPA limited to dependent care FSAs?

 No. While dependent care FSAs are the most popular vehicle, the Code Section 129 income exclusion also applies employer-provided on-site childcare and direct employer payment or reimbursement of dependent care expenses (i.e., no salary reduction contributions).

-Is ARPA's dependent care tax change made by ARPA and IRS guidance mandatory or optional?
+Is the dependent care tax change made by ARPA and IRS guidance mandatory or optional?

 So what if Section 129 is an income tax exclusion.
 Why would an employer not increase its contribution or reimbursement maximums?